kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-03-11-facebook-earnings-report.md

 Facebook's revenue grew by 37% in 2018 to $55.8 billion.
 Relative growth in revenue was quite evenly spread out between different regions with the exception of Asia-Pacific region where revenue grew by 48%.
 But the core question is what exactly is driving this growth.

-In general, Facebook can earn more revenue by:
-- Increasing number of active users
-- Increasing user monetization (revenue per user).
-This can be split further into price per add increase and increase in the number of ads per user

-**Growth of Facebook revenue in 2018 was driven by:**
-- **9% increase in active users** (Facebook made **$24.96** per active user in 2018)
-- **24% increase in revenue per user**
-	- **13% increase in price per add**
-	- **10% increase in adds delivered per user**

-Wait a minute, isn't it in all the news that Facebook is plateauing and people are fed up with it and are closing their accounts?
-Well, it wouldn't be the first nor the last time news outlet exaggerated, but although on overall numbers you can see that active users are growing, they are not growing in the same rate in all geographical regions that Facebook reports.

-In developed markets, active users grew around 2-3% only in 2018, which might be called plateauing, but thanks to higher growth in revenues per user compared to other regions (+34%) they still perform pretty well in revenue growth

-In countries outside the US, Canada, and Europe, the number of active users grew by  12% in 2018 and revenues per user by 20%.

 ### How Much Revenue Does Facebook Generate by Geographic Region**

 | 								| 2016 	| 2017	| 2018 	| 2018 % Growth|